-Mongolia's mining sector is a major contributor to the national economy: in 2012 it represented 18% of GDP and 17.5% of budget revenue according to Bank of Mongolia.
+The mining sector is a major contributor to the national economy: in the first half of 2014 it represented 18.5% of GDP and 17.5% of budget revenue according to Bank of Mongolia.
 Minerals and curde oil accounted for 88% of exports in 2013.
-Major exports include copper, gold, molybdemum, coal and fluorspar concentrates.
+Major exports include copper, gold, molybdemum, coal, iron ore and fluorspar concentrates.
 The Oyu Tolgoi copper and gold project is expected to account for one third of GDP by 2020.
 EITI implementation plays a key role in strengthening resource revenue management and transparency.

 Mongolia published its 2012 report in December 2013.
 It has also developed a mid-term strategy (2010-2014), which include broader objectives such as expanding the EITI to revenue disbursement, licensing, natural reclamation costs and contract transparency.

 The government of Mongolia committed to implement EITI in December 2005 and was admitted as EITI Candidate on 27 September 2007.